 Have local friends

-So, don’t feel shy when meeting new friends and show your interest in learning their mother tongue.
+So, please don’t feel shy when meeting new friends and show your interest in learning their mother tongue.

 Watch films or do anything to use the language

-I find watching movies or shows in a foreign language is an excellent way to learn a new language abroad.
+Watching movies or shows in a foreign language is an excellent way to learn a new language abroad.
 It helps improve communication skills, brings excitement, and you can get used to sounds and intonations.

-When I was studying Japanese, I watched anime with sub and it helped!
+When I was studying Japanese, I watched anime with sub, and it helped!